uNetworking/uWebSockets.js/README.md

 # uWebSockets.js precompiled binaries
 Automatically built from source by GitHub Actions.
-The file "source_commit" contains the corresponding SHA-1 hash of the commit that was built.
+The file "source_commit" contains the corresponding Git commit (SHA-1) that was built.
+As such you can validate the binaries by diffing against your own build of said commit (using the same compiler).

 ## Clarification of license